Cac-Corporation/QuickshopUI/README.md

 ---
 UPDATED

-All the information about player teleport point are stored in the ```database.db``` Database file that is created at the start of the server if doesn't exist.
+All the information about player teleport point are stored in the ```database.db``` Database file.
----
+This file is created at the start of the server if doesn't exist.